in28minutes/java-cheat-sheet/README.md

 To store integers, we need to create a new class.
 This is problem that Generics solve.
 Instead of hard-coding String class as the only type the class can work with, we make the class type a parameter to the class.
 #### Generics Example
-LetÕs replace String with T and create a new class.
+Let's replace String with T and create a new class.
 ```
 class MyListGeneric<T> {
     private List<T> values;